-How market research can benefit your law firm
+How legal market research can benefit your law firm

 You think you’re doing everything right.
 Your firm has a successful track record, your website is comprehensive, you’re active on social media and respond promptly to potential clients’ inquiries.
 However, despite these efforts, your phone isn’t exactly ringing off the hook.